 What is mindfulness?

-So, for example, you might be lying awake worrying about financial problems.
-The idea is to become aware of the unhelpful thoughts you’re having, and then allow them to pass.
+For example, you might be lying awake worrying about financial problems.
+The idea is to become aware of the thoughts you’re having, but allow them to pass rather than getting increasingly stressed about your finances at two o’clock in the morning.

-I know it might seem like a case of “easier said than done!”.
-But there are some special techniques to help you handle your worries.
+I know it might seem like a case of “easier said than done!”
+But there are some specific techniques to help you do this, which I’ll explain below.

 The principles of mindfulness